 Tailored apps that allow consumers to buy products fast offer customers more shopping convenience, at the same time increasing impulse buying.
 Because consumers are more prone to reacting (buying) upon seeing real-time pop-up offers and special deals streamed directly to their mobiles via branded applications.

 Businesses that don’t cater to the needs of mobile and tablet users are hindering their earning potential.
 Underestimating the power of mobile consumer can have its reflection on the brand’s sales and traffic – if not exactly causing them to drop, then surely not going up.
-With mobile marketing gaining in force each year, it will soon become a pivotal part in every brand’s online marketing strategy.
+With mobile marketing gaining in force each year, it will soon become a pivotal part of every brand’s online marketing strategy.